8 Smart Tips Every Caregiver Should Know

 1. Cluster Doctor Visits

-“We try to schedule as many appointments in the same week as possible,” says Rebecca Foreaker, a nurse from Lehighton, Pennsylvania, who cares for her 84-year-old grandmother.
-“We write down any questions for the doctors and usually schedule any ordered tests ASAP.”
+“We try to schedule as many appointments in the same week as possible,” says Rebecca Foreaker, a nurse from Lehighton, Pennsylvania, who has also been a family caregiver.
+Write down any questions for the doctors and try to schedule any ordered tests ASAP.
 Dragging it out is more stressful for both the caregiver and loved one, she says.

 Making pharmacy trips or tracking mail-order packages can eat up a lot of time.
 Work with your loved one’s doctor and pharmacist to get all medications on the same 90-day refill schedule.
 Then turn to a weekly morning and evening pill organizer to keep track of doses, Foreaker suggests.